triangletrianglesquareplusx/bgphrases/README.md

 ## This is a backend for my clone of [bgjargon](https://www.bgjargon.com/)

+I really like the site because authentication is de-emphasized.
+The importance is the actual content and not just who wrote what which is vear near and dear to me.

 As you can see in the .env file I am using [Neon](https://neon.tech/) for hosting my Serverless PostgreSQL db.

 I am getting into Prisma so this uses it over TypeORM or Sequelize